 Tradescantia tend to be an easy plant to propagate in water.
 Simply submerge a node in water with at least 3 leaves above it, and then place it in a warm space with good indirect sunlight.
 Nodes can easily be identified by finding any point at which a leaf is growing.
 Simply remove the leaves and your node is ready to grow roots.

-See the video above for a full step by step walkthrough!
+See the video below for a full step-by-step walkthrough!

 Identification: A lack of colored stripes on the leaves and/or dulling of color